RubixML/ML/README.md

 ```

 ### Gradient Boost
-Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training boosted *weak* regressors (usually Regression Trees) to correct the error residuals of a base learner.
+Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training *weak* regressors (using Regression Trees) to correct the error residuals of a base learner.

+> **Note**: The default base classifier is a Dummy Classifier using the *Mean* Strategy and the default booster is a Regression Tree with a max depth of 3.

 ##### Supervised | Learner | Ensemble | Verbose | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | booster | Regression Tree | object | The *weak* regressor that will fix up the error residuals of the base learner. |